ab384391/interview_practice/datastructures/strings/string_pattern_guide.md

 ## Common Interview Follow-ups and How to Handle Them

-### "Can you optimize the space complexity?"
+### "Can you optimize space complexity?"
-- Look for in-place solutions
+- Look for in-place solutions using two pointers
-- Use arrays instead of hash maps for fixed alphabets
+- Use arrays instead of hash maps for limited character sets
-- Consider bit manipulation for character tracking
+- Reuse data structures between operations

-### "What if the string is very large?"
+### "What if the character set is Unicode?"
-- Discuss streaming approaches
+- Must use hash maps instead of fixed-size arrays
-- Consider memory-efficient solutions
+- Consider memory implications
-- Talk about time-space trade-offs
+- May need to handle multi-byte characters

-### "How would you handle Unicode characters?"
+### "How to handle very large strings?"
-- Discuss UTF-8/UTF-16 encoding
+- Consider streaming/online algorithms
-- Consider character set size in hash maps
+- Process in chunks if possible
-- Talk about language-specific handling
+- Use generators for memory efficiency

-### "Can you solve this without using built-in functions?"
+### "Can you do it in one pass?"
-- Implement manual character checking
+- Usually sliding window or two pointers
-- Write custom parsing functions
+- Maintain running state instead of multiple passes
-- Show understanding of underlying algorithms
+- Trade space for time efficiency

 ## Final Tips for Interview Success

-1. **Pattern First, Code Second**: Always identify the pattern before coding
+1. **Pattern First, Code Second**: Always identify pattern before coding
 2. **Explain Your Choice**: Verbally explain why you chose a pattern
 3. **Start Simple**: Begin with brute force, then optimize to pattern
 4. **Handle Edge Cases**: Always discuss empty string, single character cases